by – Castle

 Geyser that she was speaking telepathically with Slender Man, and Weier’s talk of communicating through dreams, it’s a hard theory to easily dismiss as these are known ways demonic entities use to communicate.
 Also, looking at the patterns of demonic encroachment, infestations, and oppression as outlined above, it isn’t a hard theory to speculate on.

-Again, for the entity, it is a win win situation.
+Again, for the entity, it is a win-win situation.
 Portraying itself as a fictional character to talk to the girls, it stays hidden in the shadows.
 Even with the girls talking about it, it merely comes across as mental illness.

 The first probably deals with an obsession with Slender Man by Geyser.
 Geyser, regardless of whether she suffered purely from mental illness or had demonic influence, likely had an unhealthy obsession with the fictional character.
-Demons tend to exploit weakness.
+Demons tend to exploit weaknesses.

 It is possible Geyser was obsessed with the character to the point of worship, or due to her fixation attempted, in some form or other, to communicate with a character she felt may be real.
 A demonic entity would leap on this opportunity seeing a doorway to exploit Geyser.
 Reaching out to Geyser, she would reciprocate and build a relationship with what she perceived to be Slender Man.

-The second theory is similar, but would rely on a demonic entity already in the home or attached to Geyser.
+The second theory is similar but would rely on a demonic entity already in the home or attached to Geyser.
 This entity would have subtly pushed Geyser to seek out Slender Man, and would have built her obsession with Slender Man, and pushed her to reach out to the entity.
 The end result is the same.

 From that oppression of Geyser, getting her to reach out to Weier, and then the entity itself reaching out to Weier in her dreams, it is a slippery slope to the horrific act of murder in the name of Slender Man.